AtomicThreadder/AtomicThreadder/README.md

 Atomic Threadder is a dedicated, local-first development environment engineered to solve the friction points of modern AI-assisted programming.
 It operates on the principle that AI should conform to the engineer's workspace, not the other way around.

-By combining deterministic code operations with deep structural introspection, AntiCurser eliminates LLM hallucinations, context fatigue, and the risks of blind code merging—all while maintaining absolute efficiency over the AI's cognitive load.
+By combining deterministic code operations with deep structural introspection, Atomic Threadder eliminates LLM hallucinations, context fatigue, and the risks of blind code merging—all while maintaining absolute efficiency over the AI's cognitive load.

 Here is a breakdown of its core architectural features.